THE REQUIREMENTS AND PURPOSES OF THE TWO RESURRECTIONS

-The statement “I will not blot out his name out of the book of life” reveals clearly that it is possible for a member of the golden lampstand, the church of Christ, to have his or her name blotted from the Book of Life.
+The statement “I will not blot out his name from the book of Life” reveals clearly that it is possible for a member of the golden lampstand, the church of Christ, to have his or her name blotted from the Book of Life.

 It is not that we add to our salvation by practicing righteousness or that we earn our salvation.
 Rather it is that the salvation in Christ always produces and is accompanied by righteous, holy, and obedient behavior.
 Whoever truly is in Christ is a new creation, a righteous creation.
 If this is not the case, if there is little or none of the fruit that always accompanies true salvation, then we have received the grace of God in vain.
 We still are in our sins.

-By which also ye are saved, if ye keep in memory what I preached unto you, unless ye have believed in vain.
+by which also you are saved, if you hold fast that word which I preached to you—unless you believed in vain.
 (I Corinthians 15:2)

 It is possible to believe in vain!

-We then, as workers together with him, beseech you also that ye receive not the grace of God in vain.
+We then, as workers together with Him also plead with you not to receive the grace of God in vain.
 (II Corinthians 6:1)